 Transfer to the PhD Program

 A student enrolled in the Master's degree program in Mathematics who wishes to be admitted to the PhD program in Mathematics should direct his or her request to the School's Director of Graduate Studies.
-Such a request should be accompanied by: (1) three letters of recommendation two of which are from people in mathematics; (2) a statement of purpose; (3) most recent copies of transcripts.
-Students who have not passed at least one part of the written comprehensive exam are discouraged from requesting upgrade to the PhD level.
+Such a request should be accompanied by: (1) three letters of recommendation, two of which are from people in mathematics; (2) a statement of purpose; (3) most recent copies of transcripts.
+Students who have not passed both the Algebra and Analysis written comprehensive exams are discouraged from requesting upgrade to the PhD level.

 Graduation Forms and Procedures